-Upon finishing of all instructions of the escrow, closing can take place.
-All payments owed and fees are taken and paid off at this time (covering expenses such as title insurance, inspections, real estate commissions).
-The home's title is given to you and title insurance is issued per the steps of your individual escrow process.
+Upon completion of all portions of the escrow, closing can take place.
+At this time, all payments and fees for inspections, title insurance and real estate commissions are collected.
+The house's title gets transferred to you and title insurance begins per the policies of your individual escrow agreement.

-When closing is completed, you'll make a payment to the escrow agent.
+When closing is completed, you'll pay the fees to the escrow company.
 You'll know when it's time to submit the form of payment.